-Changes in the Hospital's cash flows are consistent with the changes in operating losses and nonoperating revenues and expenses for 2017 compared to 2016, with the following exceptions.
-Cash provided by operating activities increased in 2017 (\$2,870,214) as compared to 2016 (\$1,244,814) due to receipt of both 2016 and 2017 Disproportionate Share Hospital (DSH) payments in 2017.
+Changes in the Hospital's cash flows are consistent with the changes in operating gains and nonoperating revenues and expenses for 2018 compared to 2017.
+The Hospital's cash flows for 2017 as compared to 2016 were consistent with changes in operating losses and nonoperating revenues and expenses, with the exception that cash provided by operating activities increased due to the receipt of both the 2016 and 2017 disproportionate share hospital (DSH) payments in 2017.